Skip to content

 }

-static void destructOpaque(JSRuntime* rt, MyClass* ptr) {
+static void destructOpaque(JSRuntime* rt, MyClass* ptr) noexcept {

 delete ptr;